Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 If a transparent driver entry point is part of a capability which has a true `"fallback"` property and returns `PSA_ERROR_NOT_SUPPORTED`, the built-in software implementation will be called instead.
 Any other value (`PSA_SUCCESS` or a different error code) is returned to the application.

 If there are multiple available transparent drivers, the core tries them in turn until one is declared without a true `"fallback"` property or returns a status other than `PSA_ERROR_NOT_SUPPORTED`.
+The order in which the drivers are called is unspecified and may be different for different entry points.

 If a transparent driver entry point is part of a capability where the `"fallback"` property is false or omitted, the core should not include any other code for this capability, whether built in or in another transparent driver.